 - Sit in an ergonomic office chair that is firm and relaxed, ideally with strong lumbar support and proper back tension.
-By supporting your upper body weight and lower back, you can feel more at ease.
+You can feel more at ease by supporting your upper body weight and lower back.

-- If you must wait for long stretches of time, take a break every now and then.
+- If you must wait for long periods, take a break now and then.
 It is essential to get up and walk about.
 For every 30 minutes you work, take a few minutes to stroll or stretch.

 - Make sure you’re even with your desk by adjusting the height of your office chair.
-To ensure a neutral posture for your spine, shoulders, arms, and elbows, sit close to your seat.
-This will assist you in relaxing and being less tired.
-Your neck would be put under undue pressure if you sit too low.
+Sit close to your seat to ensure a neutral posture for your spine, shoulders, arms, and elbows.
+This position will assist you in relaxing and being less tired.
+You will put your neck under undue pressure if you sit too low.

 - If you buy one with the right height, using a balancing ball during the last three months of your pregnancy will help you a lot.
 A balancing ball will help you get your baby in the right place and prepare your pelvis for labour.